-The Marist Office of Student Financial Services, located in Donnelly 200, Ext.
-3230, is committed to providing affordability options and managing the equitable distribution of student aid funds.
-The office coordinates student employment both on and off campus and is responsible for student billing.
+The Marist Office of Student Financial Services team, located in Donnelly 200, is here to support students and families throughout their journey and is committed to providing exceptional customer service.
+The office coordinates financial aid, financial literacy, student employment on and off campus, and is responsible for student billing.
 They are dedicated to promoting accessibility through personalized service and integrity.
+If you have general questions or inquiries, SFS can be reached by telephone at 845-575-3230 or by email at studentfinancialservices@marist.edu.
+If you have loan inquiries please email: SFSloancenter@marist.edu.